asreview/asreview/docs/source/data_labeled.rst

 screen along with an indication of their previous labeling status: relevant, irrelevant, or unseen.
-This status is displayed via a color-coded bar above each record, and you have the opportunity to refine the dataset by correcting any potential misclassifications, usefull for the quality evaluation(see, for example, the `SAFE procedure <https://www.researchsquare.com/article/rs-2856011/>`_.
+This status is displayed via a color-coded bar above each record, and you have the opportunity to refine the dataset by correcting any potential misclassifications, useful for the quality evaluation(see, for example, the `SAFE procedure <https://www.researchsquare.com/article/rs-2856011/>`_).

 .. note::